 This resulted in Cinegy Multiviewer pipes having pristine quality and no jitter whatsoever.

 Having such an extraordinary machine at our disposal it is interesting to know how much power this "beast" actually consumes.
 Let’s check whether the optimization in Cinegy Multiviewer has any impact on its energy efficiency.
 Having heard a lot of about RTX GPUs being hungrier for power than the CPUs, we decided to try and check whether the new Cinegy Multiviewer can bust that myth.
-A 64-core AMD Threadripper chip seems to be a great rival for multiple GPU’s – so, same challenge but this time the focus will be on power consumption rather than the CPU and GPU load.
+A 64-core AMD Threadripper chip seems to be a great rival for multiple GPU’s, so the same challenge, but this time the focus will be on power consumption rather than the CPU and GPU load.

 A simple approach with a watt-per-hour wall socket meter was used.
 Filtering the noise (like the operating system, background processes, etc.) was skipped and focus was on measuring general consumption, assuming that 90% of power draw would be caused by CPU/GPU work anyway.